 Modules and course content are subject to change.

-Applicants for the Foundation Year should normally have
+If you are applying for the Foundation Year, you should normally have

 3 GCSEs in English, Science and Maths at grade C (4) or equivalent with level 3 qualifications; 32 UCAS Tariff Points, but not necessarily within science subjects.

 Assessment includes reports, coursework, practical skills, presentations and exams.

 All modules are designed to enable you to engage in new areas of knowledge to acquire practical experience of a range of activities relevant to your employment within the health and / or nutrition industry and to encourage you to engage in critical reflection.

 You will be given the opportunity to participate in lectures and workshops, plan and deliver presentations to your peers, research areas of relevance to the degree programme, critically evaluate the validity and implications of information and work with a wide variety of health or nutrition hardware and software.